 Focus on the last 5 to 10 years

 Using this time frame helps to include only relevant information in your resume.
-It is likely that your experience and skill from the last five-ten years is the most relevant to your next role, so doing this ensures that the recruiter can pick out all the information they need.
+It is likely that your experience and skill from the last five to ten years is the most relevant to your next role, so doing this ensures that the recruiter can pick out all the information they need.
 It also helps to keep your experience section concise, without the risk of sounding either repetitive or creating a resume that is too long.

 2-page resume template

-The following template shows the difference between the first and second page headers.
+The following template shows the difference between the first and second-page headers.
 You can use this template to construct your resume: